This post has the following content warnings:

 Alonso has been patiently waiting in line, and now hesitantly takes the podium.
 He was too busy rehearsing what he would say to pay much attention to the previous speakers, and now he's afraid that he will somehow make the same point, or they've already responded to what he has to say.

 "I hear the lich that published these pamphlets also published a spell.
 I think the dangers of unrestricted sharing of harmful magics should be an important consideration for a censorship law, and neither the current law nor the proposed law seem strong enough against wicked wizards.
-With as many wizards as Cheliax has, and"--he gestured back to Korva, standing in line--"as many books on arcane theory as Cheliax has, we need to ensure the censorship board has the relevant specialized knowledge, or that publishing houses can be reprimanded by the magical authorities."
+With as many wizards as Cheliax has, and"--he gestured back to Korva, standing in line--"as many books on arcane theory as Cheliax has, we need to ensure the censorship board has the relevant specialized knowledge, or that publishing houses can be reprimanded by the Spell Lord."

 Permalink